Registering your interest

 How to register your interest in providing goods/services to Merthyr Tydfil County Borough Council.

-If you would like to register as a prospective supplier to Merthyr Tydfil Council, please register on the Sell2Wales website.
+If you would like to register as a prospective supplier to Merthyr Tydfil County Borough Council please register on the Sell2Wales website.

 What is Sell2Wales?

 The Sell2 Wales website lists all the public sector tenders that have been published in Wales.

 Sell2Wales is the Wales National Procurement website.
 It is a Welsh Government website that aims to help small and medium business organisations to works successfully with the Welsh public sector.

 Merthyr Tydfil County Borough Council aims to advertise any contracts in excess of £25,000 on the Sell2Wales website.

 When a Contract Notice is published on Sell2Wales, potential suppliers will receive a notification of the Notice being published.
 It is essential that registered suppliers complete their profiles correctly and select appropriate work categories as these are used to match suppliers to Contract Notices.
 Sell2Wales Notices will usually contain a tender reference and a link to eTenderWales unless Sell2Wales is used as a postbox to receive quotes or tenders.

 Merthyr Tydfil County Borough Council conducts tendering activity electronically using the eTenderWales e-sourcing system.
 Potential suppliers will need to ensure they are registered on the system to enable the submission of tenders.